Igor Vieira, Stage Director for Little Women

 Ellen St Thomas as Aunt Cecilia March

-Ellen is engaged in nearly every aspect of music and performance.
-As an expressive lyric soprano, she has performed in concerts and shows across the Bay Area.
+Ellen is engaged in nearly every aspect of music and performance and has performed in concerts and shows across the Bay Area.
 She has also lent her voice to cartoon characters for episodes of Madeline and Inspector Gadget for Dic Entertainment.
 Ellen is also a versatile producer with credits in TV/film and live performances.

 Don Hoffman as Freiderich Bhaer